Classical limit of diagonal form factors and HHL correlators: Diagonal form factors and expectation values in finite volume

 \paragraph*{n-particle }

 The n-particle classical finite volume averages can be defined as

 This can be expressed in terms of the infinite volume connected integrands as

 The contributions of the lower order terms are such that after implementing the various shifts the infinite volume subtractions are locally restored.
-In particular, it implies that the various $\Theta$ terms are the characteristic functions of the ortogonal projections of the moduli space to the relevant set of variables:
+In particular, it implies that the various $\Theta$ terms are the characteristic functions of the orthogonal projections of the moduli space to the relevant set of variables.
+For one coordinate it is